mozilla-ai/mcpd-proxy/README.md

 Solution:

 1. Check VS Code developer console for errors (Help → Toggle Developer Tools)
-2. Verify the path to `dist/index.js` is correct and absolute
+2. Verify the path to `dist/index.mjs` is correct and absolute (if building from source)
 3. Reload VS Code: `Cmd+Shift+P` → "Developer: Reload Window"
 4. Check `mcpd` daemon is running and accessible